 London’s rapid transit system has been designed to help ease traffic flow along major corridors while adding streetscape elements and enhanced stations.
 Three rapid transit projects are currently underway in London, representing approximately $454 million of work, and have contributions of $167 million from the Federal and Provincial Governments.

-• Phase 3: Wellington Street from Queens Avenue to York Street (surface paving and other finishing work)
+- Phase 3: Wellington Street from Queens Avenue to York Street (Completed in 2024, with buses now using the designated rapid transit lanes)

-• Phase 1: Wellington Street from York Street to just north of the Thames River (surface paving and other finishing work)
+- Phase 1: Wellington Street from York Street to just north of the Thames River (Finishing work is to be completed by the end of 2025).

-• Phase 2: King Street, Ontario Street, Dundas Street from Ontario Street to Egerton Street (surface paving and other finishing work)
+- Phase 2: King Street, Ontario Street, Dundas Street from Ontario Street to Egerton Street (Completed in 2024, with buses using the designated rapid transit lanes).

-• Phase 3A West: Dundas Street from Egerton Street to McCormick Boulevard (2024, with some planned carry-over work in 2025)
+- Phase 3A West: Dundas Street from Egerton Street to McCormick Boulevard (Finishing work to be completed by 2025).

-• Phase 3C: Highbury Avenue between Oxford Street and the north limit of the Highbury Avenue overpass (2024, with some planned carry-over work in 2025)
+- Phase 3C: Highbury Avenue between Oxford Street and the north limit of the Highbury Avenue overpass (Finishing work to be completed by 2025, with surface paving in 2026).

 As the City of London builds these projects, new streetscape elements and urban design improvements will be installed, while also repairing and replacing aging underground infrastructure.